Madhu-1121/LibraryManagementSystem/README.md

-#Library Management System (Java + MySQL)
+## Library Management System (Java + MySQL)
 This is a simple Library Management System built using Java and MySQL.

+## Objective
+The main objective of this project is to automate the process of Managing books in a Library using Java and MySQL. it helps in efficiently performing tasks like adding, vewing searching and deleting books reducing mnual effort & improving accuracy.

 ## Features
-- Add, issue, return, and delete books
+- Add, update, and delete books
+- Register and manage library members
+- Track borrowed books with due dates
-- View issued books and users
+- Search books by title, author, and delete book by id.

 ## Technologies Used
 - Java (JDBC)
 - MySQL Workbench
-- Eclipse IDE
+- Eclipse IDE.